 History Of Open Studio Hartford

 "Open Studio Weekend" began in 1989, formed by a handful of artists most of whom relied on the sale of artwork as their sole income.
 They combined efforts to promote their art and support one another.
-By the 5th year, the participation had grown to 50 local artists.
+Inspired by this small group, the growing live-in artist community forming at the Colt Building and more art studios on Arbor Street, by the 5th year, the participation had grown to 50 local artists.

 25th AnniversaryClick here to see the 25th Anniversary Video Retrospective